Pikachu973/PikaGen/README.md

 **Features:**
 - Generate Discord Nitro Codes (any amount)
 - Proxy Checker
-- "Ghost" Gen + Checker
+- Advanced and Fully Customizable
-  * will automatically put hits and unchecked codes in a txt file
+- Unlimited Gen + Proxy Checker

 **NOTE: If you download the gen bot directly from this Github project, some of these features may not be available, and the bot is not up-to-date.
 The latest version can be found on Linkvertise only.**